davepinch/pinchy.cc/collections/_posts/2022-08-06-observed-vega-august-2022.md

   - Bothell
   - Vega
 ---
-The sky was not quite dark and obscured most of the stars in Lyra.
+The dusk obscured the dimmer the stars in Lyra.
 I thought I heard a muffled shout of my name from Mary, who was dancing in the garage.
 I heard it again again, and ran to the door, but she was dancing with no appearance of calling me.
 Vega is estimated to be 25.04 ± 0.07 light years away.